New Garden easement deal may face end-of-year deadline | Chester County Press

 The acquisition of the property is scheduled to be paid for out of the township's Open Space Fund, and the initial payment will comprise 37 percent of the total cost for the easement, which will be followed by the remaining 63 percent of the total cost, which will be paid in equal installments over the next three years.

+"We're not just talking $6 million for the next two to five years," Simpson responded.
+"This [facility] is a 50-year investment in your public safety in your community.

+"We have done our due diligence here.
+I know this is a hefty price tag.
+I'm not going to deny that at all.
+I would hope that in this presentation, and in the recent history of this organization, we have [demonstrated] a very conservative approach at raising the services we're providing for this community."

-In other township business, the board approved a 60-day extension in the negotiations with Aqua Pennsylvania Wastewater, Inc. (Aqua), to finalize the sale of the township's sewer system to Aqua for the price of $29.5 million.
+In township business related to the monetary source for the planned new police facility, the board approved a 60-day extension in the negotiations with Aqua Pennsylvania Wastewater, Inc. to finalize the sale of the township's sewer system to Aqua for the price of $29.5 million.

 The board agreed to the proposed 2018 meeting schedule, beginning on Jan.
 2 when a re-organizational meeting will take place.
 Board meetings will take place on the third Monday of every month, beginning at 7:30 p.m.
 All budget meetings will be advertised and begin at 7 p.m.